 Meters to Measure Dirty Electricity

 You can get an idea of your dirty electricity levels by using a dirty electricity meter.
 I will discuss three different dirty electricity meters here: the one made by Satic, which I sell, the one sold by Greenwave (which is made by AlphaLab), and the Stetzer meter.
-The companies tend to call these “line EMI meters,” but everyone else calls them “dirty electricity meters.”
+The companies tend to call these “line EMI meters,” “line EMI monitors,” “broadband EMI meters,” or “microsurge meters,” but everyone else calls them “dirty electricity meters.”
 I also rent a dirty electricity meter for just $21 for a week.
 Contact me for details.

 The SaticShield and the Greenwave meters measure dirty electricity in millivolts.
-The Stetzer measures using a proprietary algorithm.
-In addition to manufacturing its own branded meter, AlphaLab makes the meters sold under the Greenwave and Trifield brands.
+The Stetzer microsurge meter measures using a proprietary algorithm.
+In addition to manufacturing its own branded meter, AlphaLab makes the meters sold under the Greenwave, Trifield, and many other brands.
+Bear in mind that while meters manufactured by AlphaLab all look similar, internally they are not and some do a better job of measuring than others.

-The SaticShield meter measures the widest range of frequencies (see chart).
+The SaticShield meter measures the widest range of frequencies (see chart below).

 You can see some of the differences in the three meters in the chart below.